etola/makefile-heaven/README.md

 examples
 ========

-http://github.com/etola/kortex library uses this utility.
-The 'makefile' for the project is given below.
-To point out some details in the  configuration below
+http://github.com/etola/kortex library uses this utility. the 'makefile' for the project is given below. to point out some details in the configuration below;

-- library name is set as kortex. the generated static lib file will be named libkortexd.a for debug mode and libkortex.a for release mode.
-Appending a 'd' at the end makes it easy to recursively link to debug-symbol enabled libraries so that you can step-into the library files during a debug session.
+- library name is set as kortex. the generated static lib file will be named libkortexd.a for debug mode and libkortex.a for release mode. appending a 'd' at the end makes it easy to recursively link to debug-symbol enabled libraries so that you can step-into the library files during a debug session.

-- optimize?=false is used. so the library will be compiled with -g -DDEBUG options and will be named libkortexd.a.
-Also, the debug versions of the 'external_libraries' will be linked to the code if they are specified in the flags.makefile list. see lines between 22-33 where I declare which libraries should be linked in debug mode... you can extend this list with your own
+- optimize?=false is used. so the library will be compiled with -g -DDEBUG options and will be named libkortexd.a. also, the debug versions of the 'external_libraries' will be linked to the code if they are specified in the flags.makefile list. see lines between 22-33 where I declare which libraries should be linked in debug mode... you can extend this list with your own